 - Background to and purpose of AMRs - I.I This Authority Monitoring Report (AMR) has been produced by Chelmsford City Council as a means of assessing the performance of the adopted Local Development Framework against the Chelmsford City Monitoring Framework. - 1.2 The introduction of the Localism Act 2011 and Town and Country Planning (Local Planning) (England) Regulations 2012 removed the requirement for local authorities to send an Annual Monitoring Report to the Secretary of State.
 However, the Act retains the overall duty to monitor the implementation of the Local Development Scheme and the extent to which the policies set out in Local Plans are being achieved. - 1.3 The AMR is one of the documents included in the City Council's Local Development Framework and is made publicly available.
-The key functions of AMRs will continue to be to monitor the production of the Council's Development Plan Documents, to report on the performance of the policies they contain and to indicate actions proposed. - 1.4 This is the Council's thirteenth AMR.
-It covers the period from 1st April 2017 to 31st March 2018. - 1.5 Copies of the previous AMR's are available on the City Council's website.
+The key functions of AMRs will continue to be to monitor the production of the Council's Development Plan Documents, to report on the performance of the policies they contain and to indicate actions proposed. - 1.4 This is the Council's fourteenth AMR.
+It covers the period from 1st April 2018 to 31st March 2019. - 1.5 Copies of the previous AMR's are available on the City Council's website.
 Although a stand-alone Annual Monitoring Report was not published for the year 2011/2012, the relevant data is included within the 2012/2013 Authority Monitoring Report. - 1.6 The AMR is becoming increasingly important as the City Council prepares its new Local Plan.
 This AMR concentrates on meeting the Government's requirements by tracking the progress of plan preparation and monitoring key indicators.
 In practice, this means the AMR: - reviews progress in meeting the milestones in the Local Development Scheme (LDS) April 2018.
-The AMR notes if any adjustments to the LDS are needed.
-Whilst the latest LDS was approved just outside the monitoring period for this AMR, it is being used as the baseline to review the progress of Local Plan preparation as this is the most up to date timetable; - presents an analysis in terms of the Core Output Indicators that are set by the Government.
+The AMR notes if any adjustments to the LDS are needed. - presents an analysis in terms of the Core Output Indicators that are set by the Government.
 In particular, the AMR presents an update of the Housing Trajectory that monitors housing delivery by showing past performance and projected future performance compared with key policy targets; - summarises other proposed monitoring actions.